opencredit/badgeos/readme.txt

 * Members can share their badges right from the widget to their Credly profile and off to their linked social networks or Mozilla Backpack.

-**Theme Agnostic & Shortcodes**
+**Theme Agnostic, Shortcodes and Shortcode Embedder**

 * BadgeOS works with just about any standard WordPress theme.
 * No special hooks or theme updates are needed.
 * Turn any page or post into a way to display available achievements and for users to track their progress.
-* Multiple options and parameters for each for great flexibility.
+* Multiple options and parameters for each shortcode for great flexibility.
+* Shortcode WYSIWYG embedder - appears in the toolbar of all WordPress content editor areas, allowing you to transform any page or post into part of your achievement system -- without referencing any of the shortcodes.
 * Shortcodes to bring submission and nomination review to the front-end of your site.
 * Shortcode to integrate specific available achievements into any post or page of your site.
 * Shortcode for Credly "[Custom Assertion Location](http://blog.credly.com/custom-assertion-location/ "Credly Custom Redirection")" for displaying badges issued by Credly Pro users on your site